Undergraduate Programs

 Job Outlook

-According to the Bureau of Labor Statistics, employment of biomedical engineers is projected to grow 4% from 2018 to 2028, about as fast as the average of all occupations.
-However, employment of chemical engineers is projected to grow 6% from 2018 to 2028.
+According to the Bureau of Labor Statistics, employment of biomedical engineers is projected to grow 6% from 2020 to 2030, about as fast as the average of all occupations.
+However, employment of computer engineers is projected to grow only 2% from 2020 to 2030.

 Biomedical Engineering + Electrical Engineering (EE)